 - 1. Admission to Grayson College. - 2.
 Completion of the T.E.
 Information Packet (available by request at nursing@grayson. edu). - 3.
-Evolve Admission test score of 75 or higher on cumulative total of required sections.
-(May be taken only one time every 12 months; and there must be 5 years or less from time test was taken to the date of admission into the nursing program.) - 4.
+Hesi Admission test score of 75 or higher on cumulative total of required sections.
+(May be taken only twice in a twelve month period from the first test; and there must be 5 years or less from time test was taken to the date of admission into the nursing program.) - 4.
 High School degree or GED. - 5.
 College GPA (cumulative) minimum of 2.5. - 6.
 Completion of the pre-requisite math course (MATH 1314 College Algebra) or (MATH 1342 Statistics). - 7.
-Satisfactory completion (grade of "C" or better) of the program prerequisites required for admission and required corequisite courses, including: Anatomy and Physiology courses 1 & 2 and Microbiology within first three attempts and within the past 5 years; General Psychology, Lifespan Growth and Development, Sociology, English I, and Math. - 8.
+Satisfactory completion (grade of "C" or better) of the program prerequisites required for admission and required corequisite courses, including: Anatomy and Physiology courses 1 & 2 and Microbiology within three attempts and within the past 10 years; General Psychology, Lifespan Growth and Development, Sociology, English I, and Math. - 8.
 Completion of required immunizations.
-This includes Hepatitis A & B series, MMR, Tdap, and varicella.
+This includes Hepatitis A & B series, MMR, Tdap, and Varicella.
 Some of these immunizations are taken as a series and may take up to 6 months to complete. - 9.
 Submission of copy of current VN license - 10.
-Transcript showing successful completion of a Vocational/Practical Nursing Program
+Transcript showing successful completion of a Vocational/Practical Nursing Program - 11.
+Letter from current employer stating length and type of employment (one year of clinical experience as an LVN/LPN is preferred)

-- 11. Letter from current employer stating length and type of employment (one year of clinical experience as an LVN/LPN is preferred) - 12.
-All documentation related to these admission requirements should be submitted to the Health Science Office by the posted deadline.
-Applications will not be accepted until the student has taken and passed the Evolve Admission Test.
+12. All documentation related to these admission requirements should be submitted to the Health Science Office by the posted deadline.
+Applications will not be accepted until the student has taken and passed the Hesi Admission Test.
 Detailed information about the test is provided in the TE Nursing Program Information Packet.